 I can't believe I wrote this, two years ago, without mentioning that my older son Ross used to organize his friends into "Pi Offs"—competitions to see who could memorize the non-repeating digits of pi the most.
 I believe he usually won.

 Enjoy the day, eat some pie, do some math.
-Just remember the specific events in this story can't necessarily be attended without going back in time, and the necessary time travel technology isn't there yet.
-But I'm sure some of the people excited about Pi Day are working on that.
+Just remember the specific events in this story cannot be attended without going back in time, and the necessary time travel technology isn't here yet.
+But I'm sure some of the same people excited about Pi Day are working on that.

 How do you turn a million dollars into a quarter?